wavemotion-dave/DS994a/README.md

 How do I play Q-Bert? :
 -----------------------
 A few games want you to press diagonals for movement such as Q-Bert.
 This is a little awkward on the Nintendo d-pad.
 I find that re-mapping the keys such that D-PAD UP is Joystick Right, DOWN is Joystick Left, LEFT is Joystick Up and RIGHT is Joystick Down works quite well.
-This replicates the non-diagnoal use of the controller and mimics the way some other home ports (notably the Colecovision port) work.
+This replicates the non-diagnoal use of the controller and mimics the way some other home ports (notably the Colecovision) work.

 How do I play Bigfoot? :
 -----------------------